quale-lang/quale/docs/guide.md

 now.
 The first `let` statement creates a qubit in state zero.
 We can represent 0 as either a classical bit 0 or a qubit in state zero (represented as |0〉).
 The type determines whether it will be a bit or a qubit.
-The second `let` calls the function Hadamard and receives a qubit.
+The second `let` calls the Hadamard function and receives a qubit in superposition.
 Notice that, `superpositioned` is inferred to be of qubit type (`toss`'s return type is qubit and superpositioned is returned), so there wouldn't be a measurement operator here.

 This pretty much covers the program for a fair coin toss.
 We create a qubit in state 0 and then put that qubit in superposition, followed by a measurement of